clauj/claudionogueira/README.md

 ### Hey!
-I a, Claudio Nogueira also known by clauj!
+I am, Claudio Nogueira also known by clauj!

 I am currently studying system analysis and development in college and working with user support specialist.
 I am concentrating on studying front-end development languages, tools and frameworks.